Sage/carbon/CONTRIBUTING.md

 # Contributing to Carbon
 We love contributions, so thanks for choosing to get involved with the Carbon project.
-The following guidelines are provided to help you understand our contribution guidelines.

-## I just have a quick question
+## I have a question
-If you don't want to read this whole thing here's the shortcuts that you're looking for.
  - Internal **Sage** contributors are invited to post in our #carbon Slack channel, in the first instance.
  - Public contributors are invited to use our [issue tracker](https://github.com/sage/carbon/issues).